jryzkns/love.unrequited/README.md

 I like to think that this is a little more than a simple library for someone to simply `require("unrequited")` into a LÖVE2D project.
 Aside from some helper functions, `love.unrequited` provides an extra layer on top of the existing LÖVE2D engine.

 The project began as a little souvenir from a <!--~~heartbroken~~--> difficult time, but with the seed I had planted it had grown to become so much more than a helper library with some edgy function names.
 So this sits here as a monument to show that on things may look plain and shallow on the surface, down below could be a whole world of emotions that everyone outside is blind to.
-A monument that- in the middle of all the cold marble lodges a warm<!--broken--> beating heart.
+A monument that- in the middle of all the cold marble lodges a warm <!--broken--> beating heart.

-But enough about me. <!-- How I feel doesn't matter anyways. --> `love.unrequited` provides game developers the ability to worry less and think differently about the architecture, and more about the game they are creating, the experience they want to deliver.
+But enough about me. <!-- How I feel never mattered anyways. --> `love.unrequited` provides game developers the ability to worry less and think differently about the architecture, and more about the game they are creating, the experience they want to deliver.

 One of the major ways this takes form is that `love.unrequited` lets game entities be organized in a hierarchical structure.
 Key *gameloop features*, *event callbacks*, and *peripheral inputs* are automated and controlled by the entities themselves.
 This allows for modularity and also makes each entity easy to test in isolation with another project environment powered by `love.unrequited`.